Plant Yourself in Franciscan Soil

 In pardoning that we are pardoned,

-it is in dying that we awake to eternal life.
+And in dying we are born to eternal life.

 Our Chapel, located on the 5th floor (Room 5102), is always open for personal prayer and reflection.

 The Interfaith Prayer Room (also known as the Assisi Room), located on the 5th floor (Room 5104), has prayer mats, ablution rooms, and resources for all who want to come and pray.